Late Middle Ages: Ottomans and Europe

-By the end of the 15th century the Ottoman Empire had advanced all over Southeastern Europe, eventually conquering the Byzantine Empire and extending control over the Balkan states.
+By the end of the 15th century, the Ottoman Empire had advanced all over Southeast Europe, eventually conquering the Byzantine Empire and extending control over the Balkan states.
 Hungary was the last bastion of the Latin Christian world in the East, and fought to keep its rule over a period of two centuries.
-After the death of the young king Vladislaus I of Hungary during the Battle of Varna in 1444 against the Ottomans, the Kingdom was placed in the hands of count John Hunyadi, who became Hungary's regent-governor (1446–1453).
-Hunyadi was considered one of the most relevant military figures of the 15th century: Pope Pius II awarded him the title of Athleta Christi or Champion of Christ for being the only hope of resisting the Ottomans from advancing to Central and Western Europe.
+After the death of the young king Vladislaus I of Hungary during the Battle of Varna in 1444 against the Ottomans, the Kingdom was placed in the hands of Count John Hunyadi, who became Hungary's regent-governor (1446–1453).
+Hunyadi was considered one of the most relevant military figures of the 15th century: Pope Pius II awarded him the title of Athleta Christi, or Champion of Christ, for being the only hope of resisting the Ottomans from advancing to Central and Western Europe.

-Hunyadi succeeded during the Siege of Belgrade in 1456 against the Ottomans, the biggest victory against that empire in decades.
-This battle became a real Crusade against the Muslims, as the peasants were motivated by the Franciscan friar Saint John of Capistrano, who came from Italy predicating Holy War.
+Hunyadi succeeded during the siege of Belgrade in 1456 against the Ottomans, the biggest victory against that empire in decades.
+This battle became a real crusade against the Muslims, as the peasants were motivated by the Franciscan friar Saint John of Capistrano, who came from Italy predicating him holy war.
 The effect that it created in that time was one of the main factors that helped in achieving the victory.
-However the premature death of the Hungarian Lord left Pannonia defenseless and in chaos.
-In an extremely unusual event for the Middle Ages, Hunyadi's son, Matthias, was elected as King of Hungary by the Hungarian nobility.
+However the premature death of the Hungarian lord left Pannonia defenseless and in chaos.
+In an extremely unusual event for the Middle Ages, Hunyadi's son, Matthias, was elected as king of Hungary by the Hungarian nobility.
 For the first time, a member of an aristocratic family (and not from a royal family) was crowned.

-King Matthias Corvinus of Hungary (1458–1490) was one of the most prominent figures of the period, directing campaigns to the West, conquering Bohemia in answer to the Pope's call for help against the Hussite Protestants.
+King Matthias Corvinus of Hungary (1458–1490) was one of the most prominent figures of the period, directing campaigns to the West, conquering Bohemia in answer to the pope's call for help against the Hussite Protestants.
 Also, in resolving political hostilities with the German emperor Frederick III of Habsburg, he invaded his western domains.
 Matthew organized the Black Army of mercenary soldiers; it was considered as the biggest army of its time.
 Using this powerful tool, the Hungarian king led wars against the Turkish armies and stopped the Ottomans during his reign.
 After the death of Matthew, and with end of the Black Army, the Ottoman Empire grew in strength and Central Europe was defenseless.
 At the Battle of Mohács, the forces of the Ottoman Empire annihilated the Hungarian army and Louis II of Hungary drowned in the Csele Creek while trying to escape.
 The leader of the Hungarian army, Pál Tomori, also died in the battle.
-This is considered to be one of the final battles of Medieval times.
+This is considered to be one of the final battles of medieval times.